luis901101/oauth_webauth/README.md

 # OAuth WebAuth

 This plugin offers a WebView implementation approach for OAuth authorization/authentication with identity providers.
+In the case of Web it doesn't use WebView, instead it loads the page directly in the browser.

 ## Compatibility